The Rise of Body-Worn Cameras in UK Security

 -

-Users must comply with the Data Protection Act 2018 and UK GDPR.
+Data protection rules may apply, including the Data Protection Act 2018 and UK GDPR

 -